Title: The Waking Fire

 Terry McMillan is the #1 New York Times bestselling author of Waiting to Exhale, A Day Late and a Dollar Short, and The Interruption of Everything and the editor of Breaking Ice: An Anthology of Contemporary African-American Fiction.

-Review: Life, the Universe and Everything by Douglas Adams
+Title: Life, the Universe and Everything

 Author: Douglas Adams